rohan9kulkarni/rohankulkarni.github.io/content/blog/ipsp/ipsp1_application_phase.md

 Warning: I graduated from IPSP in 2019 and was a TA until March 2020.
-Afaik, nothing has changed "drastically" yet since I left Leipzig.
+Afaik, nothing has changed "drastically" since I left Leipzig.
 If I get any updates, I will try to point them out every time I update this page.

 ## Q1) I come from "xyz" country, What are my chances of getting in IPSP?